szepeviktor/wplib/README.md

-  plugin-update-backup            update all plugins with backup plugin-backup <PLUGIN>          backs up a given plugin check-wpconfig                  check all required defines in wp-config.php help                            display this help and exit version                         display wp-lib version help-aliases                    list command aliases
+  plugin-update-backup            update all plugins with backup plugin-backup <PLUGIN>          backs up a given plugin check-wpconfig                  check all required defines in wp-config.php mount-cache <SIZE>              mount WP cache directory to a ramdisk
+                                  only root can mount tmpfs, size is in MB umount-cache                    un-mount WP cache directory help                            display this help and exit version                         display wp-lib version help-aliases                    list command aliases